MatrixLabsTech/MatrixUnityTool/README.md

 </div>
 </br>

-**_NOTE:_**  MatrixUnityToolkit recently got updated to V2 with additional support of Algorand and suppporting wallets.
+**_NOTE:_**  Matrix Unity Toolkit recently got updated to V2 with additional support of Algorand and suppporting wallets.
 If you were working with V1, please make sure you have checked latest API updates

 ![MultiChain WebGL ToolKit](https://raw.githubusercontent.com/MatrixLabsTech/MatrixUnityTool/main/Docs/v2/banner.png)